alghanmi/vps_setup/README.md

 Due to the nature of my work, I do need to bring up VPSs quite often.
 Since multiple providers are used to house these VMs, the need for a "generic" script to setup a VPS came-up.

 Each VPS should have a complete development environment and a bare-bone deployment environment.
-Therefore, you will find most of the common programming languages/frameworks installed with the exception of Java (details are in a separate section).
-Using this setup you will have:
+Therefore, you will find most of the common programming languages/frameworks and basic tools installed with the exception of Java (details are in a separate section).
+This includes:
-+ Text editors (vi, emacs)
++ Text editors (vi, emacs, nano)
 + Version Control Systems (git, subversion, mercurial)
 + gcc/g++
-+ Python 2.x & 3
++ Python 2.x & 3.0
 + Perl
 + PHP and Pear
 + Ruby and Gem